fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m3-exercise-implement-async-tasks.md

 ## Exercise scenario

 Suppose you've agreed to help a non-profit company with a software project.
 Before the project kicks off, you decide to update your object-oriented programming skills by developing a banking app.
 The current version of your app supports basic operations such as creating accounts, managing transactions, and archiving bank records.
 To practice asynchronous programming, you're going convert synchronous file I/O methods into asynchronous tasks that improve the responsiveness of your app.
-You also plan to evaluate the performance gains achieved by running async tasks in parallel.
+You'll also investigate the performance gains achieved by running async tasks in parallel.

 This exercise includes the following tasks: